jordanhiltunen/reprise/README.md

 ##### Benchmarks

-Reprise can generate events from a series of recurrence rules up to 1000x faster than the alternatives.

 You can run benchmarks locally via `bundle exec rake benchmark`; additionally, to view our recent benchmarking results in CI, see [past runs of our Benchmark worfklow](https://github.com/jordanhiltunen/reprise/actions/workflows/benchmark.yml).